There are many factors that can make a state great for elk hunting.

 And many Boone and Crockett bulls are harvested in the state on a regular basis.
-Big numbers and big bulls, pretty good reasons to go elk hunting in Oregon.
+Big numbers and big bulls are both pretty good reasons to go elk hunting in Oregon.

-Many hunters say that Colorado is the best state for elk hunting.
+Many hunters say Colorado is the best state for elk hunting.
 Why?
 Numbers.

 Colorado has the largest elk herd in the country at almost 280,000.